Ai Weiwei’s Sunflowers

 Like his other works, Sunflower Seeds reflected matters concerning the society, economy, and politics in China.
 It reflects mass production and globalization in China and the growth of western consumerism.
-It represents thousands of low-priced labors constituting the bottom of the production process.
-It represents the tedious procedures, thousands of manhours, and numerous assembly lines installed in gigantic factories.
+It represents thousands of low-priced laborers constituting the bottom of the production process.
+It represents the tedious procedures, thousands of working hours, and numerous assembly lines installed in gigantic factories.
 Absurdly, the Sunflower Seeds installation provides an ironic reflection of the modern social reality of China.

 Since its first appearance in the Tate Modern Turbine Hall, the Sunflower Seeds installation has appeared in other exhibitions in ever-changing forms.
-It was presented as the heap of grain at the Magasin 3, the Carpet at the Centro Andaluz de Arte Contemporáneo and the grey beach at the Tate Modern.
-The exhibit of the Sunflower Seeds at the Tate Modern Turbine Hall was most significant in terms of weight and amount in the year 2010 where 100 million porcelain seeds weighing over 150 tons covered a stretch of 1,000-square-metre to a layer depth of 10cm.
+It was presented as the heap of grain at the Magasin 3, the Carpet at the Centro Andaluz de Arte Contemporáneo, and the grey beach at the Tate Modern.
+The Sunflower Seeds exhibit at the Tate Modern Turbine Hall was most significant in terms of weight and amount in the year 2010, where 100 million porcelain seeds weighing over 150 tons covered a stretch of 1,000-square-metre to a layer depth of 10cm.
 The work literally amalgamated an epic sense of magnificence with exquisite craftsmanship.

 The manufacturing process of the Sunflower Seeds

 The sunflower seeds are a common Chinese street snack closely related to the life of the artist.
 For him, different layers of the seeds embody multiple meanings.
 The simple yet intriguing layers evoke memories of hardships and hunger from his childhood during the Cultural Revolution.
 Ai Weiwei considered the Sunflower Seeds installation as a composition of 100 million individual pieces of art.
-Every unique seed, despite being a singular tiny sculpture submerged in a pool of hundred million seeds, had a unique identity with its subtle nuances.
+Despite being a singular tiny sculpture submerged in a pool of a hundred million seeds, every unique seed had a unique identity with its subtle nuances.
 It represented an individual worker amongst the group of 1,600 who performed repetitive duties in Jingdezhen to create the masterpiece.
 It represented an individual in the crowd of 1.3 billion Chinese representing the digital era.

-Ai Weiwei tried to trigger a Domino effect through the Sunflower Seed installation magnifying the extensive and complicated process by 100-million-times.
-He devoted innumerable hours and energy with incredible patience to unveil the significance of an individual, as well as the imposing strength created when the individuals gather together.
+Ai Weiwei tried to trigger a Domino effect through the Sunflower Seed installation magnifying the extensive and complicated process 100-million-times.
+He devoted innumerable hours and energy with incredible patience to unveil the significance of an individual and the imposing strength created when the individuals gather together.
 The manufacturing process of the sunflower seeds can be viewed in the well-documented video above in which the artist is seen moving through the archaic mills, generously instructing the workforce in Jingdezhen.

 Finally, a subtle examination of the installation transcends certain social and political matters where people can see themselves as part of a bigger picture.
 While the western perception was fueling the idea of an individual fragment, Ai Weiwei’s installation made people contemplate themselves as part of society.
 In Weiwei’s installation, every seed contributed to creating a magnificent masterpiece.
-It made people perceive them as the smallest identity participating to create something more significant be it society, environment or workforce.
-Ai Weiwei’s Sunflower Seed installation that started as a sensory experience for the visitors still holds equally impressive to date and continues to amplify the critical questions raised by the artwork.
+It made people perceive them as the smallest identity participating in creating something more significant, be it society, environment or workforce.
+Ai Weiwei’s Sunflower Seed installation that started as a sensory experience for the visitors, still holds equally impressive to date and continues to amplify the critical questions raised by the artwork.

 About the venue: Tate Modern